Broad Street Station (Richmond): History

-At Amtrak's inception in 1971, it was served by the Champion, Silver Meteor, and Silver Star (all inherited from the Seaboard Coast Line Railroad, successor to ACL and SAL).
-It was added to the National Register of Historic Places on February 23, 1972.
+Service to Broad Street Station peaked during World War II when it averaged 57 trains a day.
+The post war days proved to be significantly detrimental to the passenger rail business, resulting in the creation of Amtrak in 1971.
+At Amtrak's inception, the station was served by the Champion, Silver Meteor, and Silver Star (all inherited from the Seaboard Coast Line Railroad, successor to ACL and SAL).
+Eventually, the Seaboard Air Line Railroad (SAL), which had formerly used Richmond's other union station, Main Street Station, switched to Broad Street Station.
+Broad Street Station was added to the National Register of Historic Places on February 23, 1972.

-Passenger service to the station ceased in 1975, when Amtrak consolidated all Richmond-area service at a suburban station on Staples Mill Road, north of downtown.
+Passenger service to the station ceased in 1975, when on November 15 at 4:58 AM, the last train pulled out of the 56 year old landmark.
+Passenger trains were then routed to a new depot style station in the western suburbs named Staples Mill Road.
 By 1976, Broad Street Station became the new home of the Science Museum of Virginia, which remains in the substantially remodeled and expanded building.